kixxauth/kixx-server-errors/README.md

 3. __It also needs to be easy to compose Errors:__ higher-level code should be able to augment the Errors reported by lower-level code to provide a more complete description of what happened.
 Instead of saying "connection refused", you can say "operation X failed: connection refused".

 ## Ethos
-The KIXX Server Errors ethos is provided by excerpts from this great blog post on [error handling in Node.js](https://www.tritondatacenter.com/node-js/production/design/errors).
+The Kixx Errors ethos is provided by excerpts from this great blog post on [error handling in Node.js](https://www.tritondatacenter.com/node-js/production/design/errors).
 Reprinted here for posterity:

 ## Operational errors vs. programmer errors
 It’s helpful to divide all errors into two broad categories: